Cray-HPE/docs-csm/operations/observability/Observability.md

 Created the configuration file for the grok-exporter to parse the Goss test log file and make metrics from them.
 We are using grok-exporter config version 3 config for this task and matching log expressions with regex.

-The following is the example config passed to grok-exporter to get metrics:
+The following is the example configuration passed to the grok-exporter to get metrics:

 ```bash
 apiVersion: v1